tokenized/docs/protocol-actions.md

 <a name="action-reconciliation"></a>
 #### Reconciliation

+The contract responding to an Order action to reconcile assets.
 To be used at the direction of the issuer to fix record keeping errors with bitcoin and token balances.

 <table>
     <tr>